Last updated on February 6, 2026

 Fierce Guardianship

 Who’d have thought the blue spell would be the best of the cycle?
 One of the strongest game actions in Magic is to deny your opponents' their own game action.
-Force of Will and Force of Negation are incredibly powerful spells for this reason, and Fierce Guardianship provides you with a third copy of this effect.
+Force of Will and Force of Negation are two of Magic's best free spells, both incredibly powerful and Fierce Guardianship provides you with a third copy of this effect.

-Only countering noncreature spells is a slight but necessary restriction on this card.
+The fact it can only counter noncreature spells is a slight but necessary restriction on this card.
 Like Force of Negation, you’d prefer to cast for this free, but casting it normally is fine, even if is the most mana you’d be willing to pay for a Negate.
 Hitting noncreature spells lets this deal with most problems you’ll encounter.
 It protects you from interaction, be it spot removal or a board wipe, prevents your opponents from resolving tutors or threats, and protects your threats and tutors from opposing interaction.
-As an effective third copy of some of the best blue spells ever printed, this goes a long way in the singleton format of Commander.
+As an effective third copy of some of the best blue cards ever printed, this goes a long way in the singleton format of Commander.

 Wrap Up